Coat of arms of Imperial College London

 The open book with Scientia inscribed was later adopted by the then-new New South Wales University of Technology in 1952.
 The historic constituent colleges, and their surviving constituent unions use their own emblems, with only the City and Guilds's emblem being a coat of arms.
 Many of the historic medical schools which merged to form Imperial College School of Medicine also had their own coat of arms, although these are no longer used.
 On 5 June 2020, the college decided to remove the motto from the official rendition of the coat of arms, to address issues of colonialism.
 This was part of a wider effort to address racial inequality in college provisions following the murder of George Floyd and the ensuing focus on the Black Lives Matter movement.
 The motto, "Scientia imperii decus et tutamen", which is translated as "Scientific knowledge, the crowning glory and the safeguard of the empire", had always traditionally been shown with the crest, being depicted as such by Fox-Davies as early as 1915.
-Unusually for an English university motto, it was granted with the coat of arms, which prevented it being updated instead of simply not shown.
+Unusually for an English university motto, it was granted with the coat of arms, which prevented it from being updated instead of simply not being shown.